-If you use tobacco products and try to purchase life insurance, you'll probably pay more for your policy than someone who doesn't.
+If you use tobacco products and purchase life insurance, you'll probably pay more for your policy than someone who doesn't.

 That said, this definitely is an area where it pays to shop around.
 This is because each insurer charges smokers different rates for life insurance policies.

 That's where QuoteWizard can help.
 We can get you quotes from multiple companies so that you can compare rates for smokers.
-This is the best way to guarantee you're getting the best deal.
+This is a great way to guarantee you're getting your best deal.

-Read the rest of this article before you jump on the web, pick up your phone, or even hit the pavement, though.
-It touches on a number of the things you need to know if you use tobacco products but still want to protect your loved ones with life insurance.
+Read the rest of this article before you jump on the web or pick up your phone, though.
+It explains many of the things you need to know if you use tobacco products but want life insurance.

-It's easy to assume that smoking cigarettes is the only thing that matters to the folks who set life-insurance premiums.
+You might think that smoking cigarettes is the only thing that matters to the folks who set life insurance premiums.
 In fact, many also frown upon the use of other tobacco products, too.

 A few examples:

-If you use any of the above, expect companies to charge you more for life insurance than they would if you didn't use those products.
+If you use any of these tobacco products, expect to pay more for life insurance than if you didn't.

 That said, each insurer may charge different rates for tobacco use.
-That's why it's so important to shop around to get the best life insurance rates .
+That's why it's so important to shop around to get your best life insurance rates .

 Will an insurer consider you a tobacco user if you smoke a "celebratory cigar" a couple of times a year?
 That depends on the company, unfortunately.

-The good news, though, is some insurers will still charge you the non-tobacco rate even if you enjoy a stogie now and then.
+But there's good news.
+Some insurers will charge you the non-smoking rate even if you enjoy a stogie now and then.

-Just make sure you run that by your agent before you fill out any paperwork related to the life-insurance policy you're eyeing up.
-He or she will tell you whether or not your celebratory cigars will raise your premiums.
+Just make sure you run that by your agent before you apply for a life insurance policy.
+They will tell you whether or not your celebratory cigars will raise your premiums.

 And if they do prompt a rate hike?
-Shop around and compare life insurance quotes from competing companies to see if one of them will offer you a lower rate for the same amount of coverage.
+Shop around.
+Compare life insurance plans from competing companies.
+See if one of them will offer you a better price for the same amount of coverage.

 This is another habit you'll want to run by an agent before signing on any dotted lines.

-That's because some life-insurance companies are cool with marijuana use, especially if it's related to a medical issue, while others are the complete opposite.
+Some life insurance companies are cool with marijuana use, especially if it's related to a medical issue.
+But others are the complete opposite.
 Some may even deny you coverage if they find out you use the drug.

 Using nicotine patches or gum is OK in the eyes of your average insurer, right?
 Sometimes, but not always.

-Why will nicotine gum or patches sometimes increase your life-insurance payments?
-One likely reason is that, like cigarettes and other tobacco products, these patches and gums deliver nicotine to the body.
-That’s a problem because nicotine, regardless of how it's ingested, may increase a person's risk of developing heart disease—a health impact that surely doesn't sit well with insurance providers.
+Why will nicotine gum or patches sometimes increase your life insurance payments?
+One reason is that, like cigarettes and other tobacco products, these patches and gums deliver nicotine to the body.
+That’s a problem because nicotine increases a person's risk of developing heart disease.
+And that doesn't sit well with life insurance providers.

-Another likely reason is that the blood and urine tests insurance companies use in these situations check for the presence of nicotine or even cotinine, which indicates exposure to tobacco smoke.
-As such, it's nearly impossible for them to figure out if a person has nicotine or cotinine in their system due to cigarettes, e-cigarettes, chewing tobacco, or even nicotine patches or gum.
+Another reason is that the blood and urine tests insurance companies use check for the presence of nicotine and cotinine.
+Cotinine indicates exposure to tobacco smoke.
+But it's hard for them to figure out how the nicotine or cotinine in their system.
+It could be due to cigarettes, e-cigarettes, chewing tobacco, or even nicotine patches or gum.

-Regardless of which tobacco or related product you may use, some providers are going to charge you more for life insurance if you admit to using any of them—and any amount of them--within a certain period of time.
-Often, that period of time is six months or one year, although some companies will require you to be tobacco- or nicotine- or marijuana-free for as long as five years before they'll give you a "non-smoker" rate.
+No matter which tobacco product you use, some providers will charge you more for life insurance if you admit it.
+That period of time is usually six months or one year.
+Some companies require you to be tobacco free for up to five years to consider you a "non-smoker."

-Despite what's said above, don't lie about your tobacco usage on your life-insurance application.
-Not only is doing so illegal, but it's likely the truth will come out when you take the nicotinetests—mentioned above—most companies require before they'll approve your application.
-(And the substances they search for can take days and even weeks to leave your system depending on how much you use a particular product and how long you've used it.)
+Despite what's said above, don't lie about your tobacco usage on your life insurance application.
+It's illegal to do so.
+But the truth will come out when you take the nicotine tests most companies require before approving applications.
+And the substances they search for can take days and even weeks to leave your system.

-In such cases, the best you can hope for is that the insurance company in question will raise your rates to be in line with what other tobacco users pay, while the flip side is that you'll be refused coverage, or worse.
+Then best you can hope for in this situation is that the insurance company in question will raise your rates.
+They'd probably raise them to be in line with what other tobacco users pay.
+But you could also be refused coverage, or worse.

-A good example of what could happen should you find yourself in the middle of a worst-case scenario, according to Weisbart: "the insurer will deny the claim for death benefits, merely returning the premiums paid, asserting that the contract never existed because you misled them.
-Even if your survivors or beneficiaries prevail in a court challenge, they will have lost time and spent money to obtain the money."
+Here's a good example of what could happen should you find yourself in the middle of a worst-case scenario,.
+According to Weisbart: "the insurer will deny the claim for death benefits, merely returning the premiums paid, asserting that the contract never existed because you misled them.
+Even if your survivors or beneficiaries win a court challenge, they will have spent money to obtain the money."

-Just because your life-insurance provider places you in the "smoker" or "tobacco user" risk class at first, that doesn't mean you're stuck there for eternity.
+If your life insurance provider puts you in the "smoker" or "tobacco user" risk class doesn't mean it's permanent.

-In many cases, if you quit, wait a year, and then agree to another medical exam or blood, saliva, or urine test, the company will re-evaluate your situation and consider lowering your premium payments.
+If you quit, wait a year, and then agree to retesting, the company will re-evaluate your situation.
+They could end up reducing your premium payments.
 Find out how much less a non-smoker pays for life insurance.

-Some providers sell life-insurance policies without requiring people to complete a medical exam or take a blood, saliva, or urine test.
-That probably sounds appealing if you use one or more of the tobacco and other products mentioned throughout this article.
-The fact is, though, that these plans tend to more expensive than the ones offered by companies that require medical exams.
+Some providers sell life insurance policies without requiring a medical exam or take a blood, saliva, or urine test.
+That probably sounds appealing if you use one or more of the tobacco and other products mentioned in this article.
+But these plans tend to be more expensive than those offered by companies that require medical exams.

 A: Why at QuoteWizard of course!

-A: There are a number of reasons tobacco users pay higher rates for life insurance than people who don't use tobacco.
-The gist of all of them, though, is that people who smoke, especially, are more likely to die, and die at an earlier age, than people who don't.
-Because that means an insurer is more likely to have to pay out a benefit, and pay it out earlier than they'd have to for non-tobacco users, these policyholders usually have to pay higher premiums.
+A: There are a number of reasons tobacco users pay higher rates for life insurance than people who don't.
+But the key reason is smokers are more likely to die, and die at an earlier age, than non-smokers.
+That means an insurer will probably have to pay out a benefit earlier than they'd have to for non-tobacco users.
+So these smoking policyholders often have to pay higher premiums.

 A: A lot depends on the company holding your insurance policy, unfortunately.
-Some companies require that you be tobacco-free for six months, while others require that you not use tobacco products for a full year or even longer.
+Some companies require that you be tobacco-free for six months.
+But others require that you not use tobacco products for a full year or even longer.
 Plus, this period could be longer or shorter depending on which form of tobacco you use.

 As for what to expect during your re-evaluation, that depends on the company, too.
-Still, most test blood, saliva, or urine to see if there's any evidence of nicotine or cotinine in your system before approving any sort of changes to your premium payments.
+Most test blood, saliva, or urine for evidence of nicotine or cotinine in your system before changing your premium.

-A: Most of the tests given to life-insurance applicants look for cotinine rather than nicotine, as the former is detectable in the system for a longer period of time than the former.
-As for how long cotinine can be detected in your system: that depends on the kind of tobacco product you use and the type of test administered.
+A: Most of the life insurance tests look for cotinine rather than nicotine.
+That's because the former is detectable in the system for a longer period of time than the former.
+As for how long cotinine can be detected in your system: that depends on two things.
+One is the the kind of tobacco product you use.
+The other is the type of test you take.

-For example, cotinine leaves the bodies of menthol-cigarette smokers more slowly than it does men and women who smoke non-menthol cigarettes.
+For example, cotinine leaves the bodies of menthol cigarette smokers slower than it does people who smoke non-menthol cigarettes.
 Also, urine tests are more sensitive than saliva and blood tests when it comes to detecting cotinine in your system.

-A: When you apply for life insurance, the information you include on your application form is used to assign you to one of a handful of "risk classes."
+A: What you say on your life insurance application form assigns you to one of a handful of "risk classes."
 The most desirable risk class is "preferred best."
-That means you're in excellent health, you don't have a family history of health problems, and you don't participate in any high-risk activities or hobbies.
+That means you're in excellent health and don't have a family history of health problems.
+It also means you don't participate in any high-risk activities or hobbies.
 Other risk classes include "preferred," "standard," and "sub-standard," as well as the one you mentioned here, "preferred tobacco."
-If you're included in the "preferred tobacco" class, by the way, it means you're healthy but you also smoke or use other tobacco products on occasion.
+If you're included in the "preferred tobacco" class it means you're healthy but on occasion smoke or use tobacco products.